dmbarbour/glas/docs/GlasProg.md

 * I'm interested in code that adapts to context, not just to the obvious parameters but also intentions, assumptions, expected types or outcomes, etc..
 The main requirement here is a more flexible, bi-directional dataflow between upstream and downstream calls.
 This dataflow should be staged, evaluating prior to function arguments.
 We might try grammar-logic unification or constraint variables in this role.
 I'm uncertain what is needed, so will keep an open mind for ideas and opportunities here.

+# Originally From Namespaces: Algebraic Effects and Abstraction of Call Graphs

+For first-order procedural programming, we hard-code names in the call-graph between functions.
+Our abstract assembly would contain structures like `(%call Name ArgExpr)`.
+Despite being 'hard coded', the namespace translations make this elastic, rewriting names within the assembly.
+We can support hierarchical components, overrides, and shadowing, and even limited abstraction by intentionally leaving names for override.

+However, encoding many small variations on a large call graph at the namespace level is very expensive in terms of memory overhead and rework by an optimizer.
+To solve this, we should support abstraction of calls at the program layer.
+For example, we could support algebraic effects where a program introduces an effects handler that may be invoked from a subprogram.
+With careful design, this effects handler may still be 'static' for inline optimizations and partial evaluation, similar to namespace overrides.

+By leveraging *Localizations* (from [abstract assembly](AbstractAssembly.md)), we can also interpret data to names in the host namespace without loss of namespace layer locality or security properties.
+It is feasible to leverage layers of localizations to model overlays on the call graph, where most names can be overridden in a given call context.